EliLangille/Portfolio/README.md

 - Museum and Library Map: A map using the Google Maps API to find museums and libraries in Nova Scotia.
 - Slime Slicer: An arcade-style PyGame where the player must defend themself from waves of slimes.
 - Web Design Tutorials Website: A group project designed to introduce viewers to Web Design.

-In progress:
-- Personal Website: A custom website about me and my programming work, also a chance to play with containers.
-- Text-Based Adventure Game: A text-based game with a branching story and gameplay inspired by Zork and other classics.